techidaily/site-android-transfer/source/_posts/how-to-transfer-data-after-switching-from-honor-play-7t-to-latest-samsung-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ### [Dr.Fone - WhatsApp Transfer](https://tools.techidaily.com/wondershare/drfone/whatsapp-transfer/)

-One-click to transfer WhatsApp messages from Honor 90 Pro to iPhone
+One-click to transfer WhatsApp messages from Honor Play 7T to iPhone

-- Transfer WhatsApp messages from Honor 90 Pro to iOS, Android to Android, iOS to iOS, and iOS to Android.
+- Transfer WhatsApp messages from Honor Play 7T to iOS, Android to Android, iOS to iOS, and iOS to Android.
 - Backup WhatsApp messages from iPhone or Android on your PC.
 - Allow restoring any item from the backup to iOS or Android.
 - Completely or selectively preview and export WhatsApp messages from iOS backup to your computer.